AWARDS & SCHOLARSHIPS

 This award is designed to recognize an outstanding person in the language teaching field.
 The candidate must be a Kansas foreign language educator who has made major contributions to foreign language education.

-The award recipient receives state-wide recognition, a $500 stipend to represent KSWLA as a TOY at the Central States Conference (CSCTFL), and a one-year ACTFL Membership.
+The award recipient receives state-wide recognition, a one-year ACTFL Membership, and Conference Registration at the Central States Conference on the Teaching of Foreign Languages (CSCTFL) for the following year.
 The recipient will provide photograph and mini-bio for press releases.
 KSWLA will provide a complimentary meal for one guest of the recipient at the Conference banquet.

-2016: Jodi Nichols-Johnson, Blue Valley North High School
+2016: Jodi Nichols-Johnson, French, Blue Valley North High School

 2015: (no nomination)